 Contact dermatitis usually appears on the skin right where it was touching the irritating material.
 It can appear red, dry, cracked, or blistered.

 Parents may shy away from using wool on their children because they’ve heard it’s an allergen.
-However, one small study found that superfine merino wool actually produced less irritation in infants than cotton clothing.
+However,

 Two other studies found that superfine Merino wool did not cause reactions in children or any age group.